 An interesting and useful application for phylogenies is to show your class where a particular physiological or anatomical trait being studied first arose (or ask them to figure out where it arose, requiring them to recognize the groups where the structure or process occurs).
 This shows how evolution works as a central unifying theme.

 Another value is to show how phylogenies are predictive, leading to new discoveries, as paleontologist Neil Shubin describes in his excellent book Your Inner Fish (Pantheon 2008).
-In a remote Canadian area, he was looking for better evidence of early tetrapod features in fish fossils expected in the 380 million year old rocks found in that region.
-And he found Tiktaalik, a fish whose forelimbs have typical tetrapod bones while the hind limbs were just fins.
+In a remote northern Canadian area, he was looking for better evidence of early tetrapod features in fish fossils expected in the 380 million year old rocks found in that region.
+And he found it!
+It was a fish fossil whose forelimbs have typical tetrapod bones while the hind limbs were just fins.
+He callled it "Tiktaalik."
 This find was reported in April, 2006 in the journal Nature.

-The authors encourage the frequent teaching of tree-thinking and a useful resource for such ideas at http://www.tree-thinking.org/resources.html I strongly recommend this source.
+The authors encourage the frequent teaching of tree-thinking and a useful resource for such ideas at <http://www.tree-thinking.org/resources.htm>.l However, the link is no longer working.

-The illustrations used in this article are excellent,.
+PowerPoint Presentations: The illustrations used in this article are excellent,.
 Author David Baum and NABT have kindly given us permission to make those figures in the article directly available to you on this site.
-I have chosen to incorportate them in a PowerPoint presentation.
+I have chosen to incorportate them in a PowerPoint presentation "Phylogenetics & Tree Thinking."